underyx/conference-notes/craft-2016/thick-data-at-etsy.md

   - High volume, isolation, micro, etc. are other examples
   - 'I know it when I see it'
-- The Engineering Method: "The strategy for causing the best change in a poorly undersood ot uncertain environment with limited resources."
+- The Engineering Method: "The strategy for causing the best change in a poorly understood or uncertain environment with limited resources."
 - We're doing complex work, and when we're successful, it's largely invisible.
   - Such as an 'LGTM' that doesn't really reflect how much thought went into making that comment.